-- 1. Member States shall provide that, having regard to the state of the art and the costs of implementation and taking into account the nature, scope, context and purposes of the processing as well as the risk of varying likelihood and severity for the rights and freedoms of individuals, the controller and the processor shall implement appropriate technical and organisational measures, to ensure a level of security appropriate to the risk, in particular as regards the processing of special categories of data referred to in Article 8. - 2.
-In respect of automated data processing, each Member State shall provide that the controller or processor, following an evaluation of the risks, implements measures designed to: - (a) deny unauthorised persons access to data-processing equipment used for processing personal data (equipment access control); - (b) prevent the unauthorised reading, copying, modification or removal of data media (data media control); - (c) prevent the unauthorised input of data and the unauthorised inspection, modification or deletion of stored personal data (storage control); - (d) prevent the use of automated data-processing systems by unauthorised persons using data communication equipment (user control); - (e) ensure that persons authorised to use an automated data-processing system only have access to the data covered by their access authorisation (data access control); - ensure that it is possible to verify and establish to which bodies personal data have been or may be transmitted or made available using data communication equipment (communication control);
+- 1. Having regard to available technology and the costs of implementation and taking into account the nature, scope, context and purposes of the processing as well as the likelihood and severity of the risk for the rights and freedoms of individuals, Member States shall provide that the controller and the processor implement appropriate technical and organisational measures to ensure a level of security appropriate to the risk (...). - 2.
+In respect of automated data processing, each Member State shall provide that the controller or processor, following an evaluation of the risks, implements measures designed to: - (a) deny unauthorised persons access to data-processing equipment used for processing personal data (equipment access control); - (b) prevent the unauthorised reading, copying, modification or removal of data media (data media control): - (c) prevent the unauthorised input of data and the unauthorised inspection, modification or deletion of stored personal data (storage control); - (d) prevent the use of automated data-processing systems by unauthorised persons using data communication equipment (user control); - (e) ensure that persons authorised to use an automated data-processing system only have access to the data covered by their access authorisation (data access control);

-- (g) ensure that it is subsequently possible to verify and establish which personal data have been input into automated data-processing systems and when and by whom the data were input (input control); - (h) prevent the unauthorised reading, copying, modification or deletion of personal data during transfers of personal data or during transportation of data media (transport control); - (i) ensure that installed systems may, in case of interruption, be restored (recovery); - (j) ensure that the functions of the system perform, that the appearance of faults in the functions is reported (reliability) and that stored personal data cannot be corrupted by means of a malfunctioning of the system (integrity). - 3. (...)
+- (f) ensure that it is possible to verify and establish to which bodies personal data have been or may be transmitted or made available using data communication equipment (communication control); (g) ensure that it is subsequently possible to verify and establish which personal data have been input into automated data-processing systems and when and by whom the data were input (input control); - (h) prevent the unauthorised reading, copying, modification or deletion of personal data during transfers of personal data or during transportation of data media (transport control); - (i) ensure that installed systems may, in case of interruption, be restored (recovery); - (j) ensure that the functions of the system perform, that the appearance of faults in the functions is reported (reliability) and that stored personal data cannot be corrupted by means of a malfunctioning of the system (integrity). - 3. (...)